desmondlzy/desmondlzy.github.io/index.md

 excerpt: "About Me..."
 ---

 I am an undergraduate student in [Department of Computer Science and Engineering][cse-web], [the Chinese University of Hong Kong][cuhk-web].
 I am expected to finish my BSc. in Computer Science in 2021.
+Check my [resume][my-resume] for more information.

 ### Research Experience